kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

 it were a signature scheme.
 We thus add these new signature scheme values (even though, they are not signature schemes) for the KEMs defined in {{!I-D.irtf-cfrg-hpke}} Section 7.1.
-Note that we will be only using their internal KEM API.
+Note that we will be only using their internal KEM's API defined there.

 ~~~
   enum {